WilliamAvila/nightbird/README.md

 |     Subgenerators     |               Description               | Command         |
 | --------------------- |:---------------------------------------:| :-----------------------:|
 |       Bootstrap       |   Add bootstrap styles in your project  | `$ yo nightbird:bootstrap`|

+# Video Tutorials
+For more information about how to install and use Nightbird you can see [Nightbird Video tutorials](https://youtu.be/MMkVZwVZkm0?list=PLdHGHHzhNZuCSits8Nx8zDR6U5reWtlMc)